-Top Gear on BBC America had nine-hour marathons every Monday for a while; five-or-more-hour-long marathons on Saturday mornings/afternoons are not uncommon either.
+Top Gear on BBC America had nine-hour marathons every Monday for a while; five-or-more-hour-long marathons on Saturday mornings/afternoons were not uncommon either.
 This dropped off significantly from 2016 onward, however.

-Doctor Who is the network's flagship import, getting new episodes day-and-date with the BBC premieres across the pond — in extended time slots if need be so they can run uncut (though trims made later for reruns are common); the only other show that warrants this treatment is the aforementioned Top Gear.
-At least two episodes were rerun every weekday for years.
-The weeks before/while Series 9 was airing in Fall/Winter 2015 saw even more reruns (including Tom Baker-era serials!) and marathons on the schedule, culminating in a "Who Year's Eve" marathon on December 31.
-The reruns were temporarily discontinued for a few months in 2016, possibly it needed a rest: Who has far fewer episodes than the above-mentioned shows; each season has 12-13 episodes plus a Christmas special, and a handful of additional specials on top of those.
-Moreover, Series 1 is never rerun, and some extra-length episodes/specials past David Tennant's tenure as lead are skipped rather than edited to 45 minutes (often leaving huge plot gaps in later seasons).
-11 or so weeks and the cycle started all over!
-Since then, it's been cut back to four days a week instead of five — with Fridays given over to all things Star Trek instead — but then in January 2017 the daily block was extended from two hours to SIX.
+Doctor Who is the flagship import, getting new episodes day-and-date with the BBC premieres across the pond — in extended time slots if need be so they can run uncut (though reruns are often trimmed).
+The only other show that warrants this treatment is the aforementioned Top Gear.
+At least two Who episodes were rerun every weekday for years.
+The weeks before and during the premiere run of Series 9 (2015) saw more reruns (including Tom Baker-era serials!) and marathons on the schedule, culminating in a "Who Year's Eve" marathon on December 31.
+They were temporarily discontinued for a few months in 2016, possibly it needed a rest: Who has far fewer episodes than the above-mentioned shows; each season has 12-13 episodes plus a Christmas special, and a handful of additional specials on top of those.
+Moreover, Series 1 is never rerun, and some extra-length episodes/specials past David Tennant's tenure as lead are skipped rather than edited to 45 minutes (often leaving huge plot gaps).
+When the show came back, it ran four days a week instead of five — Friday given over to all things Star Trek instead — but then in January 2017 the daily block was extended from two hours to SIX.
 That's 24 hours of episodes/specials, about a season-a-half's worth, airing each week!

 The Beeb's various nature documentary series (Planet Earth, et.al.) also serve as all-purpose daytime/weekend filler.